sabernabil12/teleport-job-worker/docs/design-doc.md

   - **Performance**: Faster handshake (one round trip) and reduced latency (especially important for gRPC streaming).
   - **Enforcement**: Both MinVersion and MaxVersion are set to TLS 1.3 to ensure only TLS 1.3 connections are accepted.

-- **Cipher Suites**:
-  Explicitly configured to use `TLS_AES_256_GCM_SHA384` (over Go's defaults) as the preferred cipher suite.
-This choice is made because:
-  - **Maximum Security**: Ensures we get the strongest available cipher suite rather than potentially weaker defaults.
-  - **Predictable Security**: No risk of Go's defaults changing in future releases to include less secure options.
-  - **Explicit Control**: We know exactly what cryptographic algorithms are being used.
-  - **Future-Proof**: 256-bit AES with GCM mode represents the current gold standard for TLS security.
-  - **Compliance**: Meets strict security requirements for job execution systems where security is paramount.

-- **Certs and Allowlist Security**:
+- **Certs and Security**:
   - Certificates and private keys are stored with strict file permissions (readable only by the service user).
   - Private keys are never committed to version control.
-  - The allowlist file (`certs/allowlist.txt`) is stored with restricted permissions (readable only by the server process).
-  - The allowlist file should be protected from tampering and monitored for unauthorized changes.
+  - Authentication rules are hardcoded in the server and should be protected from tampering.
-  - Certificates and allowlist entries should be rotated regularly.
+  - Certificates should be rotated regularly.
-  - Access to the certs/ directory and allowlist file should be monitored and audited.
+  - Access to the certs/ directory should be monitored and audited.

 ---